lpattori/pneumo/docs/README.md

 This application can be found in: [Heroku](https://pneumot.herokuapp.com).
 You can test it with your own images!

-The Deep Learning neural network module has been trained with the [SIIM-ACR Pneumothorax Segmentations](https://www.kaggle.com/vbookshelf/pneumothorax-chest-xray-images-and-masks) from [kaggle](kaggle.com).
+The Deep Learning neural network module has been trained with images from the [SIIM-ACR Pneumothorax Segmentations](https://www.kaggle.com/vbookshelf/pneumothorax-chest-xray-images-and-masks) from [kaggle](kaggle.com).
 The software used is [PyTorch](https://pytorch.org/) with [fast.ai](https://www.fast.ai).